ViniSingh23/Voice_Assistant_Project/README.md

 { In main file, I have written the code for my assistant using openai and python}
 { In MY_AI.py file, there is a code for my GUI, just a design for my interface}
 { The main file is MyAssistant.py}

+TO RUN THE CODE- CREATE YOUR OWN API KEY AND ADD IT TO THE CODE.
+DONOT TRY TO USE MY API KEY AS IT HAS BEEN DISABLED.